geekysuavo/sbl-sandbox/README.md

 # The SBL sandbox

-Fix me...
+The **sbl-sandbox** sources are a nice padded area in which we are safe to play around with methods in _sparse Bayesian learning_.
+They are essentially a set of lightweight solvers paired with some python code that generates problem instances of the "_k_ spikes measured with or without noise by an i.i.d.
+Gaussian random matrix" variety.

-These sources support the following manuscript, _in preparation for submission to_:
+These sources support the following manuscript:

 > Worley, B., _Scalable mean-field sparse Bayesian learning_,
-> IEEE Transactions on Signal Processing, 2019.
+> IEEE Transactions on Signal Processing, 2019, **in prep**.

 ## Usage